midonet/midonet/docs/design-overview.md

 ### Simulations

-Each simulation queries the Virtual Topology Actor for device state.
+Each simulation queries the Virtual Topology Manager for device state.
 The simulations don't subscribe for device updates.
-Normally a simulation cannot know at the outset the entire set of devices it will need to simulate (and therefore query from the VTA) - more commonly, it will discover a new device it needs to simulate as soon as the previous device's simulation completes.
+Normally a simulation cannot know at the outset the entire set of devices it will need to simulate (and therefore query from the VTM) - more commonly, it will discover a new device it needs to simulate as soon as the previous device's simulation completes.

 The role of a simulation is to determine for a single packet entering the